votingworks/cacvote/README.md

     ```
     Be sure that you've plugged in the card reader and that you've forwarded the
     reader to the VM if applicable.
-- CACVote Server: Run with `mprocs -c mprocs-cacvote-server.yaml`
+- CACvote Server: Run with `mprocs -c mprocs-cacvote-server.yaml`
-- Usability Test (CACVote Mark only): Run with
+- Usability Test (CACvote Mark only): Run with
   `mprocs -c mprocs-usability-test.yaml`

 Note that each of the `mprocs` configurations have processes that do not start